 I use the ‘Geocaching’ app although I believe there are a few other options – and I’ll explain how that app works below (in addition to showing you what a cache looks like, regardless of how you find it).
-You can also check out a geocaching GPS unit from Johnston Library!
+You can also check out a geocaching GPS unit if you really get into it; ask around to see if your library loans them out too.

 There are a number of ways to find caches – but when you first log in, you’ll see a bunch of green dots showing you the ones around you.
-The blue dot shows where you are – and there’s a smiley on this one because I’d already found the cache (it is a great one for beginners and for kids; right along a paved path and near Ridge Pointe Park).
+The blue dot shows where you are – and there’s a smiley on this one because I’d already found the cache.

 Before you set off looking, I highly recommend clicking around to do some background work first.
 Under the ‘about’, you can see what size container to look for and the difficulty ratings.
 There is a brief description, and occasionally photos or hints (but not always).